ProDev007/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles file == Display current directory contents, including hidden files (starting with .).
 Use the long format.

 5-listfilesdigitonly file == Display current directory contents, with user and group IDs displayed numerically

+6-firstdirectory == creates a directory named my_first_directory in the /tmp/ directory.